Drive optimal decision-making by becoming a Master of data

 - Directly between systems through API

-The most optimal combination would be data generated at the source, stored in the cloud, and systems connected to each other through APIs.
-However, few companies have this luxury although newly started companies are mostly born this way.
+The most optimal combination would be data generated at the source, stored in the cloud, and systems connected through APIs.
+However, few companies have this luxury, although newly started companies are mostly born this way.